-School-based Probation Officers are housed at two local high schools, one middle-school with a high population of at-risk juveniles, and one alternative school.
-During the 2021-2022 school year, schools have utilized another Probation Officer part-time at a second middle school.
+School-based Probation Officers are housed at two local high schools, two middle-schools, and one alternative school.
 The school-based probation officers provide supervision of all youth on any type of probation supervision, as well as assist with truancy matters, aid in triaging school behavior issues, identify at-risk youth, refer youth and families to appropriate programs and services, and provide direct-service through evidence-based programming to youth in need.
 This programming includes The Change Companies journaling system - Forward Thinking, which addresses criminogenic factors, including, but not limited to aggression, criminal thinking, relationships, family, substance abuse, and victim awareness.
 Further, we have two probation officers that assist school districts with truancy-related matters, these DPOs regularly make referrals to programs within probation, as well as community-based organizations to assist families with overcoming barriers to attendance.

-Three DPOs and one Intervention Counselor are trained to facilitate Child Family Team (CFT) Meetings and can be utilized to conduct CFTs for youth placed out-of-home (as mandated by CCR), youth at Imminent Risk of Removal from their home, youth under supervision with a high level of needs/support, and non-probation youth needing support and case management.
-Juvenile Justice System - Detention and Commitment
+Four DPOs and one Intervention Counselor are trained to facilitate Child Family Team (CFT) Meetings and can be utilized to conduct CFTs for youth placed out-of-home (as mandated by Continuum of Care Reform), youth at Imminent Risk of Removal from their home, youth under supervision with a high level of needs/support, and non-probation youth needing support and case management.

-Sutter County Probation does not operate a juvenile detention facility; however, partners with Yuba and Colusa Counties through a Joint Powers Agreement (JPA), housing youth at the Tri-County Juvenile Rehabilitation Facility (TCJRF) and the Maxine Singer Youth Guidance Center
+Juvenile Justice System - Detention and Commitment Sutter County Probation does not operate a juvenile detention facility; however, partners with

-(MSYGC).
+Yuba and Colusa Counties through a Joint Powers Agreement (JPA), housing youth at the Tri-County Juvenile Rehabilitation Facility (TCJRF) and the Maxine Singer Youth Guidance Center (MSYGC).
 Yuba County Probation operates both facilities per the JPA.
-The 60-bed TCJRF provides safe and secure housing for wards and youth pending Juvenile Court under the care of Yuba County, and offers an array of programs and services.
+The 60-bed TCJRF provides safe and secure housing for wards and youth pending Juvenile Court under the care of Yuba County and offers an array of programs and services.
 The MSYGC is a 72-bed (60 males/12 females) facility.
 In addition to a full school program, both facilities utilize evidenced based interventions to include: Positive Behavior Interventions and Supports (PBIS), cognitive behavioral groups, case planning, and skill building.
 In addition, educational services, recreational activities, religious services, grief counseling, medical and behavioral health care are also provided.
 Aggression Replacement Training (ART), which is a cognitive behavioral program that focuses on skill streaming, moral reasoning, and anger control, is utilized at both facilities.
-Forward Thinking Journaling and The Parent Project are provided for MSYGC by Sutter County Probation and Sutter-Yuba Behavioral Health staff to any youth housed in the facility.
-Moral Reconation Therapy (MRT), is offered at TCJRF and is a program which leads youth to enhanced moral reasoning, improved decision making, and increased frequency of appropriate behavior.
-In FY 2020-2021, there were 25 TCJRF youth admissions for Sutter County and 9 youth committed to MSYGC for the same time period.
+Forward Thinking Journaling and the Matrix Substance Dependence Program for Adolescents are provided for MSYGC by Sutter County Probation to any youth housed in the facility.
+Moral Reconation Therapy (MRT) is offered at TCJRF and is a program which leads youth to enhanced moral reasoning, improved decision making, and increased frequency of appropriate behavior.
+In Fiscal Year 2021-2022, there were 23 TCJRF youth admissions for Sutter County and 9 youth committed to MSYGC for the same time period.
+Currently, the MSYGC is not accepting female youth due to staffing concerns; however, the facility is working on creating a program to specifically meet female youths' needs.